dataewan/dataewan-hugo-blog/content/post/pandas-magrittr.md

 [This section](http://pandas.pydata.org/pandas-docs/stable/basics.html#tablewise-function-application)
 of the official documentation describes how it works.
-This style of code is known as *method chaining*, and is encouraged by pandas.

 The example there is quite short, so you can easily miss how important an idea this is.
 I've got an [ipython notebook](https://github.com/dataewan/country-borders-wikipedia/blob/master/Land%20borders%20from%20wikipedia.ipynb) that uses this idea of method chaining extensively.

-My code is a lot neater,
-and makes me feel a lot happier.
+I don't think that I've completely got the hang of this yet, but by following the tips below I feel my code is a lot neater, and makes me feel a lot happier.

 ## Put your long lines in brackets